 I see there is another question: What are the differences between LTE-M and narrowband IoT?

 The differences are they are both mobile IoT technologies so they are both let’s say supported by operators.
-LTE-M is more fit for as a replacement technology for use cases that are now on 2G and 3G if you just look at the amount of bandwidth that you can use.
+LTE-M is fitter as a replacement technology for use cases that are now on 2G and 3G if you just look at the amount of bandwidth that you can use.
 Narrowband IoT is really designed to be as efficient as possible to have the most efficient network usage.
-It is a narrowed down version of normal LTE with the similar kinds of mobility.
+It is a narrowed-down version of normal LTE with similar kinds of mobility.
 It’s very difficult to answer that in one second but please go to our website we have a whitepaper and more information where you can read more details about the differences.

 I see another question: Will 5G replace 4G?

 MARTIN: That’s of course a very important question to ask.
 I would say spontaneously no.

 If you look back, you can see that we still have technologies like 2G around.
 Why do we have that?
 Well, it’s partly our industry’s fault actually.
 The IoT or M2M industry has installed a bunch of devices, I will be bold and say that maybe still the majority of the live M2M applications are relying upon 2G coverage so for that reason it’s very hard for operators to just cancel the 2G coverage although I know that many would like to because of the spectrum efficiency that is introduced with new technologies.

 This opens up new utilization of spectrum which is a natural resource so it’s scarce in that sense but then looking at the frequency bands that we are currently using primarily for 4G it’s in relatively low frequencies meaning that here is not where 5G as a concept with the beam forming and all that will make the biggest difference.
 It’s actually up in the higher frequencies so from that sense 4G is still relatively efficient in the frequency bands being used today while 5G opens up for the additional frequencies higher up.